ldijkman/Arduino-Drain-Rain-Irrigation-Measure-weight-system/README.md

 irrigation measure crossword clue how to measure field capacity of soil

-Why, because i can do better as hortimax prodrain pro-drain pro_drain hortimax pro(beersel) drain with pump up level down level float switches and oldstyle timers some say goats make you swearing, well try maintain hortimax prodrain
+Why, because i think can do better as hortimax prodrain pro-drain pro_drain hortimax pro(beersel) drain with pump up level, down level float switches and oldstyle timers